qsnjason/qsnjsclient/README.md

 		console.log(instrs);
 	});

-The `connect()` method will start a QSN connection and execute the supplied callback once complete.
-This requires login details provided in `config` via API Key or username/password.
-The client will maintain state as well as manage any reconnections necessary.
-The provided callback will only be called once at startup.
+To receive reconnect events, set a `reconnect` handler.

 	qsn.on('reconnect',function() {
 		console.log('reconnected');
 	});

-To receive reconnect events, set a `reconnect` handler.
+To receive socket close events, set a `closed` handler.

 	qsn.on('closed',function() {
 		console.log('socket closed');
 	});

-To receive socket close events, set a `closed` handler.
+To receive socket error events, set a `error` handler.
+The provided `err` contains the encountered error.

 	qsn.on('error',function(err) {
 		console.log('socket error',err);
 	});

-To receive socket error events, set a `error` handler.
-The provided `err` contains the encountered error.

 Logs
 ---

+Log messages may be captured by configuring a log handler.
+Adding a log handler will disable console logging.
+Here `msg` is an object containing logged parameters and data.

 	qsn.on('log',function(msg) {
 		console.log(msg);
 	});

-Log messages may be captured by configuring a log handler.
-Adding a log handler will disable console logging.
-Here `msg` is an object containing logged parameters and data.
+QSN Client caches and will return the latest 300 log entries in an array object.

 	console.log(qsn.getLogs());

-QSN Client caches and will return the latest 300 log entries in an array object.

 API Keys
 ---

-	qsn.getApiKey("Bob's Slack Trader", function(key) {
-		// In chrome, you may want to store the key in localStorage. localStorage.apikey = JSON.stringify(key);
-	});

 An API Key can be requested once a connection is established.
 When received, it should be used for client authentication.
 The key request must contain a name for the requesting application.
 The name will be used for application identification and key management purposes in the QSN Console.

+	qsn.getApiKey("Bob's Slack Trader", function(key) {
+		// In chrome, you may want to store the key in localStorage. localStorage.apikey = JSON.stringify(key);
+	});

 	// Read Key from localStorage
 	var apikey = JSON.parse(localStorage.apikey);